dvidelabs/flatcc/README.md

 generates read acces too.

 By including `"monster_test_builder.h"` all other files are included automatically.
-The C compiler needs the -I include directive to access `flatbuffers/flatcc_builder.h` and related.
+The C compiler needs the `-I include` directive to access `flatcc/flatcc_builder.h`, `flatcc/flatcc_verifier.h`, and other files depending on specifics, assuming the project root is the current directory.

 The verifiers are not required and just created because we lazily chose the -a option.